DouglasCountyLibraries/DCL-Website/README.md

 ## Installation

-Our site is hosted in an AWS S3 bucket and delivered by Cloudfront.
+dcl.org is hosted in an AWS S3 bucket and delivered by Cloudfront.

 ## License